Generalized Hypercube Queueing Models with Overlapping Service Regions: Proposed framework

 The following argument justifies the proposition.
 The first term of \eqref{eq:upward-transition-rate} suggests that, for an arbitrary server $i$, it must respond to a call received in its primary service region $i$.
 The second term of \eqref{eq:upward-transition-rate} means that the server $i$ needs to respond to a call received in the overlapping service region $e$ according to the dispatch policy $\eta_{e,u}$.
-It is important to emphasize that the dispatch policy $\eta_{e,u}$ is state-dependent and can be defined based on the user's needs, offering a general framework that is apt for elucidating both random and deterministic dispatch strategies.
-For example, the one outlined in Section~\ref{sec:setup} represents a specific case of the dispatch policy, in which the assignment of server $i$ to the call received in overlapping service region $e$ can be discussed in two scenarios: (a) When all servers $i \in e$ are busy ($u: n_i > 0, \forall~n_i \in B_u$), this call will join the queue of server $i$ based on the probability $\eta_{e,u}(i)$. (b) Conversely, when there is at least one server idle ($u: n_i = 0, n_i \in B_u$), the server $i$ will be assigned to this call based on the probability $\eta_{e,u}(i)$.
-In Appendix, we also demonstrate how this proposition can be distilled to represent a rudimentary system where, at most, only two servers are permitted to patrol one overlapping service region.
+It is essential to note that the dispatch policy $\eta_{e,u}$ is state-dependent and can be defined based on the user's specific needs, providing a general framework that is suitable for elucidating both random and deterministic dispatch strategies.
+For example, Figure~\ref{fig:queue-networks} represents a specific case of the dispatch policy, in which the assignment of server $i$ to the call received in overlapping service region $e$ can be discussed in two scenarios: (a) When all servers $i \in e$ are busy ($u: n_i > 0, \forall~n_i \in B_u$), this call will join the queue of server $i$ based on the probability $\eta_{e,u}(i)$. (b) Conversely, when there is at least one server idle ($u: n_i = 0, n_i \in B_u$), the server $i$ will be assigned to this call based on the probability $\eta_{e,u}(i)$.